Strivin0311/ai-learning/techs/evo/diff.md

 # Differential Evolution
-*Here's some resources about Differential Evolution*
+*Here're some resources about Differential Evolution*

 #### Differential evolution- A survey of the state-of-the-art [`UNREAD`]